estnltk/abbreviation-resolver/README.md

 A call to `tokenize_abs()` creates a new layer 'abr' in a Text object, which contains analysis information for each abbreviation or acronym identified in text.
-Analysis entry includes abbreviation text itself,  its start and end position in a document, a list of candidate full forms with the corresponding scores.
+Analysis entry includes abbreviation text itself, its start and end position in the document, a list of candidate full forms with the corresponding scores.
 The candidate terms are sorted by score, such that the most likely candidate with a higher score comes first.

-These attributes can be accessed individually using corresponding properties:
+These attributes can be accessed individually using the corresponding properties:
 ```python
 >> t = Text(u'püsib p pahhüpleuraalne ladestus. kolmas p palavik')
 >> t.abr_texts